aaronrucker990/SIEM-LAB/README.md

 Operation 2

-Create Lot Analytics Workspace
+Create Log Analytics Workspace

-5. When creating Law make sure to use same RG
+5. When creating LAW (Log Analytics Workspace0 make sure to use same RG (Resource Group)

 6. Head over to Microsoft Defender For Cloud to enable the abilty to gather logs